-Even as demand for rental housing remains very strong, there is a great deal of confusion over existing rental laws among many landlords and tenants, according to a recent Zillow Rentals survey.
+Even as demand for rental housing remains very strong, there is a great deal of confusion over existing rental laws among many landlords and tenants, according to a Zillow Rentals survey.

 On average, renters and landlords answered about half of survey questions incorrectly – 47 percent incorrect for renters and 50 percent for landlords – when asked about their respective rights and responsibilities.